Pika-Software/realtime-player-updater/README.md

 Called before the callback is executed and allows you to block it by returning false here.

 #### GM:RPUChanged( `Player` ply, `string` conVarName, `string` value )
-Called after `RPUChange`, additional network data can be written here on the client side, which can be obtained in `RPUChange` and `RPUChanged` on the server side using the [net](https://wiki.facepunch.com/gmod/net) library.
+Called after `RPUChange`, additional network data can be written here on the client side, which can be read in `RPUChange` and `RPUChanged` on the server side using [net](https://wiki.facepunch.com/gmod/net) library.